US-CBP/cbp-style-guide/src/docs/foundation/colors.md

 ### Data Visualization Palette

-This is the full CBP Theme color palette.
-However, many of these are rarely used for UI elements.
+This palette is made up of primary and supplementary colors to be used in data visualizations such as charts and graphs.

 {::nomarkdown}
 <div class="pl-palette">